SyncfusionExamples/OCR-csharp-examples/Linux/README.md

 {% endhighlight %}

 Step 4: Place the Tesseract language data {E.g eng.traineddata} in the local system and provide a path to the OCR processor.
-Please use the OCR language data for other languages using the following this link,[Tesseract language data](https://github.com/tesseract-ocr/tessdata).
+Please use the OCR language data for other languages using the following link [Tesseract language data](https://github.com/tesseract-ocr/tessdata).

 {% highlight c# tabtitle="C#" %}